Last updated on March 16, 2026

-I’ve been a Magic player longer than I haven’t, and that’s largely because of Commander.
+I’ve almost been a Magic player longer than I haven’t, and that’s largely because of Commander.
 It’s a great format.
-It can be casual, competitive, or anywhere in between.
+It can be casual or competitive, or anywhere in between.
 That and its multiplayer capabilities have kept me around all this time and allowed me to connect with so many people.
+Many of my fondest memories with some of my friends has been over a game of Commander, and that's really awesome.

 I’ve had the pleasure of playing dozens of different decks.
 Different strategies, colors, themes… You name it and I’ve probably piloted it a few times.
 That’s why I’m bringing you my top 15 decks I’ve played to go over what makes them fun and why you should pick them up!